AlirezaEthDev/erc721-contract/README.md

  * IERC721Metadata
  * IERC721Enumerable

-Note: These interfaces defined in separate file called `interface` and imported to the main contract.
+Note: These interfaces defined in separate folder called `interface` and they were imported to the main contract.

 # Usage
  * Deploy the contract with a collection name and symbol.